rkulla/vimogen/README.md

 # vimogen

-Vimogen is a menu-based command-line utility that installs, updates or removes <a href="http://www.vim.org/">Vim</a> plugins.
+Vimogen is a shell script with a menu interface that installs, updates or removes <a href="http://www.vim.org/">Vim</a> plugins.
 It can also keep your plugins synchronized across multiple Vim installs.
 Just run `vimogen update` and you've updated all of your vim plugins to the latest versions.

 No difficult commands to remember and no configuration required, beyond a simple text file consisting of a list of Git repository URLs to the plugins you use.
 Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> which lets you store all of your plugins in one place, as Git checkouts.
 (Vimogen is needed because Pathogen alone isn't a plugin manager).